Jolo, Sulu: Independence

+In 1974, Jolo was occupied by members of the Moro National Liberation Front, and put under siege by the Philippine Army in the Battle of Jolo.
+The town suffered extensive damage, with Filipino forces bombarding it from the air.

 Geography

 The town of Jolo is located on the north-west side of the Jolo Island, which is located south-west of the tip of Zamboanga Peninsula on Mindanao island.
 The island is situated between the provinces of Basilan and Tawi-Tawi, bounded by Sulu Sea to the north and Celebes Sea to the south.

 Jolo is a volcanic island, which lies at the center of the Sulu Archipelago covering 890 km2.
 The Sulu Archipelago is an island chain in the Southwest Philippines between Mindanao and Borneo, which is made up of 900 islands of volcanic and coral origin covering an area of 2688 km2.
 There are numerous volcanoes and craters around Jolo with the last known activity (an earthquake assumed resulting from a submarine eruption from an undetermined location) taking place on September 21, 1897, causing devastating tsunamis in the archipelago and western Mindanao.